mikosik/smooth-build/doc/tutorial.md

 One of the simplest non trivial build files is:

 ```
-release = files("//src") | javac | jar;
+release = files("src") | javac | jar;
 ```

 This script defines `release` function that does not have any parameters and performs following tasks:

  * Invokes `files` function that takes all files (recursively) from `src` directory located at project's root.
-Double slashes `//` denote root directory of your project (directory in which given build.smooth file is located).
+ Project root is a directory in which given build .smooth file is located.
  * Passes them to `javac` function that compiles those files.
  * Passes compiled files to `jar` function that packs them into jar binary.